tdoan5/ML5800/Tensorflow/Example/LR/README.md

 `cp -r /u/erdos/csga/doan/Public/tf/.  ~/tfML5800/`

-This command creates a folder named `tfML5800` in your home directory, and copy all necessary files into it.
+this command creates a folder named `tfML5800` in your home directory, and copy all necessary files into it.

 ##### 3. Go into the *tfML5800* folder that you created: